-Most of us live frantic lives.
-That’s the nature of today's world.
-Add to that the job—for it is a job no matter how lovingly we do it—of caring for one or more elders, and it’s no wonder that some of the AgingCare.com forum readers and contributors say they'd just like to chuck it all and run away.
+Most of us lead frantic lives.
+That’s the nature of the world today.
+When you add to that the job—for it is a high-stress job no matter how lovingly we do it—of caring for an aging loved one, it’s no wonder that some members of the Caregiver Forum say they often daydream about running away from it all.

 How to Minimize the Stress of Caregiving